 If your child doesn’t like sweets, that’s okay too!
 Try preparing them one of their favorite meals.
 If they love breakfast, have a grand breakfast meal for dinner.
 If they prefer corndogs and tater tots, fix this meal for the whole family to celebrate with them.

 If your child likes to bake, this is a great moment to bond with them over.
-Even if they can’t do all the cooking by themselves, find little things they can do such as pouring ingredients into the mixing bowl.
+Even if they can’t do all the cooking by themselves, find little things they can do, such as pouring ingredients into the mixing bowl.

 3. Take a Trip

-If you are traveling by plane, there are programs in place to help those with disabilities through the travel process.
+If you are traveling by plane, there are programs to help those with disabilities through the travel process.
 There are also theme parks set up to be autism-friendly such as Sesame Place, Morgan’s Wonderland, and Edaville Family Theme Park (Thomas the Train).

 4. Surprise them in School